TF-RMM/tf-rmm/docs/design/locking.rst

 	- DEV_GRANULE_STATE_DELEGATED

 #. **Internal**: A granule state belongs to the `internal` class iff it is not
    an `external`.
-These are objects which are referencedÂ from another object after that object is locked.
+These are objects which are referenced from another object after that object is locked.
 Each `internal` object should be referenced from exactly one place.
 The following granule states are `internal`: